Easy to spot among the rocks of the Falklands as they forage among the seaweed

 A common sight on the Falklands, the male stands out against the rocks and foliage due to his white coloring, whereas the female is well-camouflaged.
 They prefer areas with long grasses like tussock because they like to lay their eggs hidden among them.
 Females will usually lay 4 to 7 eggs in October or November, and the male stands guard over the females as they incubate the eggs and protect the young chicks.

-Kelp Goose: Pictures from our travelers
+Kelp Goose: Pictures & Videos

 Spots where the Kelp Goose can be observed